japila-books/spark-sql-internals/docs/hive/SaveAsHiveFile.md

 `createdTempDir` is initialized when `SaveAsHiveFile` is requested to <<oldVersionExternalTempPath, oldVersionExternalTempPath>> and <<getStagingDir, getStagingDir>>.

-`createdTempDir` is the link:index.adoc#hive.exec.stagingdir[hive.exec.stagingdir] configuration property.
+`createdTempDir` is the index.md#hive.exec.stagingdir[hive.exec.stagingdir] configuration property.

 `createdTempDir` is deleted when `SaveAsHiveFile` is requested to <<deleteExternalTmpPath, deleteExternalTmpPath>> and at the normal termination of VM (since `deleteOnExit` is used).